isc-projects/kea/doc/sphinx/arm/classify.rst

     some subnets are reserved.
 More precisely: when choosing a subnet, the server iterates over all of the subnets that are feasible given the information found in the packet (client address, relay address, etc.).
-It uses the first subnet it finds that either doesn't have a class associated with it, or has a class which matches one of the packet's classes.
+It uses the first subnet it finds that either has no class associated with it, or has a class which matches one of the packet's classes.

 7. The server looks for host reservations.
-If an identifier from the incoming packet matches a host reservation in the subnet or shared network, the packet is associated with the KNOWN class and all classes of the host reservation.
-If a reservation is not found, the packet is assigned to the UNKNOWN class.
+If an identifier from the incoming packet matches a host reservation in the subnet or shared network, the packet is associated with the "KNOWN" class and all classes of the host reservation.
+If a reservation is not found, the packet is assigned to the "UNKNOWN" class.

-8. Classes with matching expressions - directly, or indirectly using the KNOWN/UNKNOWN built-in classes and not marked for later evaluation ("on request") - are processed in the order they are defined in the configuration; the boolean expression is evaluated and, if it returns true ("match"), the incoming packet is associated with the class.
+8. Classes with matching expressions - directly, or indirectly using the "KNOWN"/"UNKNOWN" built-in classes and not marked for later evaluation ("on request") - are processed in the order they are defined in the configuration; the boolean expression is evaluated and, if it returns "true" (a match), the incoming packet is associated with the class.
 After a subnet is selected, the server determines whether there is a reservation for a given client.
-Therefore, it is not possible to use KNOWN/UNKNOWN classes to select a shared network or a subnet.
+Therefore, it is not possible to use "KNOWN"/"UNKNOWN" classes to select a shared network or a subnet.

-9. When the incoming packet belongs to the special class, `DROP`, it is dropped and an informational message is logged with the packet information.
-Since Kea version 1.9.8 it is allowed to make DROP class dependent on KNOWN/UNKNOWN classes.
+9. When the incoming packet belongs to the special class "DROP", it is dropped and an informational message is logged with the packet information.
+Since Kea version 1.9.8, it is permissible to make the "DROP" class dependent on the "KNOWN"/"UNKNOWN" classes.

 10. If needed, addresses and prefixes from pools are assigned, possibly based on the class information when some pools are reserved for